canalplus/rx-player/doc/Getting_Started/MultiThreading.md

 also rely on our [DASH WebAssembly parser](../api/Miscellaneous/DASH_WASM_Parser.md) in those "multithread" scenarios.
 Note that this is unneeded for most usages.

-To do this, you have to explicitely provide the corresponding WebAssembly file.
+To do this, you have to explicitly provide the corresponding WebAssembly file.
 Like for the worker file, it can either be found:

 - As an "embedded" version, exported through the